 WHAT IS A CHICKEN NECK?

 These long necks are designed to allow the bird to lean over and peck to their heart’s content.
 Covered in smaller downward pointing feathers known as hackles, the neck muscles are also one of nature’s most impressive steady-cam stabilizers!
 Having 3 times the number of neck vertebrae as humans is what gives chickens their increased range of flexibility.
+The chicken neck in general is a sadly underutilized part of the bird great for stews and stocks.

 WHERE IS THIS CUT LOCATED?